Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulations and Methods

 We take a simple approach by assuming that dust mass traces the metal mass within galaxies (e.g., \citealt{Camps16,Trayford17,Ma19,Liang21,Liang24}) and adopt a constant dust-to-metal mass ratio of $R_{\rm dust} = 0.4$ \citep{Dwek98} in gas with temperatures below $10^{6}\,$K, while considering gas at higher temperatures to be dust-free.
 The dust properties are modeled according to \cite{Weingartner01} with the Milky Way (MW) grain size distribution with an extinction curve parameter $R_{\rm V} = 3.1$.
 The dust grid is reconstructed from gas particles using the built-in octree grid of \textsc{skirt} \citep{Saftly13,Saftly14}, with recursive subdivision of cells until each contains less than $3 \times 10^{-6}$ of the total dust mass and the optical depth of the V-band ($0.55\,\mu$m) becomes $< 1$.
 The self-absorption and re-emission of dust are self-consistently calculated by accounting for the non-local thermal equilibrium \citep{Baes11,Camps15}.
 In addition, we apply a temperature correction for dust in the \textsc{skirt} setting to account for dust heating by the cosmic microwave background (CMB) \citep{DC13}.

 The \textsc{skirt} code outputs the UV continuum surface brightness ($\Sigma_{\rm UV}$) image of FIRE-2 galaxies and the specific interstellar radiation field (ISRF) $J_{\lambda}$ at sampled wavelengths for individual gas particles.
 An example $\Sigma_{\rm UV}$ image is illustrated in Figure~\ref{fig:2d_images} (middle panel), confirming that the UV continuum traces young stellar populations (age $< 0.1\,$Gyr).
-For each gas particle, we integrate $J_{\lambda}$ over the Habing band (energies $h \nu = 6-13.6\,$eV) and solid angle to obtain the far-UV ISRF strength ($J_{\rm FUV}$).
-This far-UV radiation singly ionizes carbon and photoelectrically heats the gas to excite ${\rm C^{+}}$ through collisions, resulting in the production of [\ion{C}{2}] emission (Section~\ref{subsec:cloudy}) that balances gas heating.
+For each gas particle, we integrate $J_{\lambda}$ over the Habing band ($h \nu = 6$--$13.6\,$eV) and solid angle to obtain the far-UV ISRF strength ($J_{\rm FUV}$).
+This far-UV radiation singly ionizes carbon and photoelectrically heats the gas to excite ${\rm C^{+}}$ through collisions, resulting in the production of [\ion{C}{2}] emission (Section~\ref{subsec:Cloudy}) that balances gas heating.

-\subsection{Modeling [\ion{C}{2}] with \textsc{cloudy}}
+\subsection{Modeling [\ion{C}{2}] with \textsc{Cloudy}}

-We predict the [\ion{C}{2}] luminosity of individual gas particles using the photoionization modeling code \textsc{cloudy}\footnote{\url{https://gitlab.nublado.org/cloudy/cloudy}} version 17 \citep{Ferland17}. \textsc{cloudy} models various physical conditions within astrophysical plasmas and subsequently predicts their resultant emission and absorption spectra.
-It can simulate the complex interactions between radiation and gaseous nebulae, encompassing a diverse range of environments.
+We predict the [\ion{C}{2}] luminosity of individual gas particles using the photoionization modeling code \textsc{Cloudy}\footnote{\url{https://gitlab.nublado.org/Cloudy/Cloudy}} version C17 \citep{Ferland17}.
+Given the gas properties and incident radiation field, \textsc{Cloudy} solves for the thermal, ionization, and chemical state of the gas and predicts the resulting emission and absorption spectra.
+This allows us to reliably estimate the [\ion{C}{2}] emissivity associated with the local physical conditions of each simulated gas particle.